 To help facilitate this, Evan prepared a post where you can look at the various basic techniques.
 Check out this INTRODUCTION TO BASIC LINEAR GAMES.
-It covers the various approaches to these games so you can pick amongst them.
+It covers the different approaches to these games so you can pick amongst them.

-For the self-studiers, there are really only two books out there that set the gold standard for learning logic games.
+For the self-studiers, there are only two books out there that set the gold standard for learning logic games.

 The first is the well-known Powerscore™ Logic Games Bible:

 We have a full review of the recently revised edition here.

 The second is a relatively new book from Blueprint, Blueprint For LSAT Logic Games

 We have also thoroughly reviewed this book here.

 Read our introduction to linear games, and you’ll have a better idea which book might be right for you.
 That intro is also a great place to start your logic games prep.
 It will give you an overview of the techniques needed to master linear games, the first major subtype of logic games.